-There are 4 ways to Sign Up:
+There are 4 ways to Sign Up

 - On the Web Click here to fill out the on-line form then you can use your cellphone to access the bikes (with a free call because it doesn’t pick up).
 This is the easiest way if you can plan ahead.
 For month or year passes they send you your card by mail.

-- NEW!
-At Certain Bike Stations Pay with your Credit Card There are now a few bike stations that take credit cards, so you don’t even need a phone, which means no more expensive international calls for tourists.
-(This only works if you have a credit card with a microchip, it’s a no-go for Americans: the machines don’t swipe) You can by the 1€ one day pass or the 5€ week pass, and you can also buy access to multiple bikes at the same time, which is great for couples or families.
+- At Certain Bike Stations Pay with your Credit Card There are now a few bike stations that take credit cards, so you don’t even need a phone, which means no more expensive international calls for tourists.
+You can buy the 1.50€ one-day pass or the 5€ week pass, and you can also buy access to multiple bikes at the same time, which is great for couples or families.
 The bike stations that take credit cards are:

 - Train stations: Nice-ville, Riquier, and Saint-Laurent-du-Var

 - Cagnes-sur-Mer at the beach

 - Blvd Jean-Jaures at the Cathédrale tram stop